Brain differences are normal.

 They do not have the usual reactions to emotions.
 It is difficult to understand the mismatch between what they perceive to be normal and what society perceives to be normal.

-Another challenge that they face is that they may be very detail oriented and literal thinkers and can get caught in minutiae.
+Another challenge is that they may be very detail oriented and literal thinkers and can get caught in minutiae.
 They sometimes might end up wasting a lot of time when in reality they should have asked for help.

 Understand that they are not trying to be blunt.
 Obvious things to them might not be obvious to others.
 With the right communication style, it is quite easy to get on with them.